froggyos/froggyos.github.io/versions/1.6/README.md

 ## Command Help

 ### formattime
-The first instance of the following characters will be replaced with their respective values.
+The all instances of the following characters will be replaced with their respective values.
 Place a "!" before the character to escape it.
  * w - weekday
  * d - day
  * M - month